-B-cell inhibitors are biologics used to kill B cells in the blood, stopping them from making autoantibodies and TNF-ɑ.
+B-cell inhibitors are biologics used to kill B cells in the blood, stopping them from making autoantibodies and TNF-alpha.
 This helps prevent the immune system from attacking the synovium in joints and lowers inflammation.

-The U.S. Food and Drug Administration (FDA) has approved Rituxan (Rituximab) to treat RA in cases when other treatments have not worked.
+The U.S. Food and Drug Administration (FDA) has approved Rituxan (rituximab) to treat RA in cases when other treatments have not worked.
 Rituxan was originally approved for treating B-cell lymphoma, but it is also effective in treating RA.

 Selective costimulation modulators are biologics that work by blocking the function of a group of immune cells known as antigen-presenting cells (APCs).
 APCs activate other immune cells, like T cells, by binding to special receptors called costimulation receptors.
 Once turned on, the T cells will then increase inflammation.
 In the case of RA and other autoimmune diseases, APCs may activate autoreactive T cells, which attack the body’s own tissues.

-Orencia (Abatacept) is a biologic that works by binding to the costimulatory receptors on APCs.
+Orencia (abatacept) is a biologic that works by binding to the costimulatory receptors on APCs.
 This blocks T cells and APCs from interacting with one another and shuts down any immune response between the two cells.

-Interleukins (ILs) are a group of cytokines that help turn on various immune cells.
+Interleukins (ILs) are a group of cytokines that help turn on and off various immune cells.
 They bind to receptors on the outside of cells to trigger inflammatory signaling pathways.
 Specifically, IL-1 and IL-6 contribute to inflammation in RA.

 Interleukin inhibitors are biologics created to block these cytokines from creating more inflammation.
-Kineret (Anakinra) is an IL-1 receptor antagonist that works by blocking IL-1 binding to cells.
-Actemra (Tocilizumab) works similarly, blocking IL-6 binding to cells.
+Kineret (anakinra) is an IL-1 receptor antagonist that works by blocking IL-1 binding to cells.
+Actemra (tocilizumab) works similarly, blocking IL-6 binding to cells.

 In clinical trials studying RA, drugs are rated using the ACR20, ACR50, ACR70 scale.
 This scale was developed by the American College of Rheumatology, and measures a 20 percent, 50 percent, or 70 percent improvement in RA symptoms.
-In multiple trials, biologic DMARDs worked better than other drugs, such as Methotrexate alone.
+In multiple trials, biologic DMARDs worked better than other drugs, such as methotrexate alone.
 Participants who were treated with biologics saw more improvement in their ACR20, ACR50, ACR70 scores than those who did not receive biologics.

 Unfortunately, there is currently no cure available for RA.
 The overall goal of treatment is to stop or reduce inflammation to the lowest levels possible in order to relieve symptoms and slow further joint damage.